Fraud and Financial Crime Management

 For example, our payment manager with real-time dashboard and multiple connectivity options which streamline first treasury payments and then bulk payments, and then 3) and finally, rationalise and automate.
 So use, for example, our cash manager to concentrate cash, manage short term liquidity planning and optimise your working capital.

 Rich Williams: Thank you, that was a nice overview there of how a treasurer can achieve digital transformation more quickly, more easily and more cost-effectively.
 If we move on now to some of the other themes from Euro Finance.
 You mentioned at SWIFT GPI was discussed at the event.
 Now, what can you tell us about SWIFT GPI?
-What it is and how it can make payments for a business that uses it more efficient?
+What it is and how it can make payments for a business that uses it more efficiently?

 Marcus Hughes: Yes, of course.
 Another closely related hot topic of Euro Finance was SWIFT GPI, which stands for Global Payment Innovation.
 This exciting innovation was launched only three years ago, and it's already enabling fast, traceable and transparent cross-border payments on a large scale.
 Its traction and success have been impressive to the point that for me, GPI is probably the single most important initiative by SWIFT in the last 20 years.
 The statistics are impressive.
 500 banks live, over 50 percent of SWIFT cross-border MT103 messages already go via GPI.
 That's more than 300 billion dollars of payments per day.

 And 40 percent of those GPI payments are actually being credited to the beneficiary within just four minutes, despite being cross-border.
 That's truly impressive.
 And 90 percent of GPI messages are settled the same day.
 So this brings significant benefits to a treasurer in terms of speed, reliability and predictability.